 Arlington Public Schools is dedicated to maximizing the strengths and potential of all students so they may become self-confident, well-rounded, responsible and productive citizens.
 Many gifted students need opportunities to think abstractly, work at various rates and levels of complexity, and pursue tasks independently.
 In addition, students eligible for gifted services need opportunities to learn with others of like abilities, as well as opportunities to develop social relationships with others of all abilities.
 For more resources and information about gifted services in Arlington, please visit the APS gifted services page:

 Interested in learning more about gifted services here at Oakridge?
-On Monday October 30th from 6:00pm – 6:45pm I hosted an information night in the library.
-Parents had a chance to hear about: how we provide enrichment and extension opportunities at Oakridge, how classroom teachers and gifted teachers collaborate to support advanced learners, and the gifted identification process in Arlington Public Schools.
+On Tuesday October 2nd from 6:00pm – 6:30pm I will host an information night in the library.
+Parents will have a chance to hear about: how we provide enrichment/extension opportunities at Oakridge and how classroom teachers & gifted teachers collaborate to support advanced learners.

-Please feel free to review my October 2017 presentation on gifted services and the identification process here: 2017 Elementary Parent Information Night.
-In addition, you can follow me on Twitter to see some of the amazing work your students are doing here at Oakridge:
+Please feel free to review my 2018 presentation here: 2018 Gifted Services Night.
+In addition, you can follow me on Twitter see some of the amazing work your students are doing here at Oakridge:

 If you have any questions about gifted services here at Oakridge or the identification process in Arlington Public Schools please feel free to contact me!